Diagnose with plant.health

 Excellent precision

-Recognizing the complexity of plant diseases, we employed top phytosanitary experts to annotate photos of diseased plants.
-This allowed us to go beyond mere symptoms and diagnose the actual disease, achieving unparalleled specificity and confidence.
+Recognizing the complexity of plant diseases, we work with top plant pathologists to annotate photos of diseased plants.
+This allows us to go beyond mere symptoms and diagnose the actual disease, achieving unparalleled specificity and confidence.

 60%

-Get the correct diagnosis in over almost two thirds of queries within the top three results.
+Get the correct diagnosis in almost two-thirds of queries within the top three results.

 Care for the future

 We constantly improve the plant.health API.
-In 2024, we have an exciting update designed to elevate your experience.
+In 2025, we have exciting update designed to elevate your experience.

 Thank you!
 Your submission has been received!